 These accounted for 19 percent of the 4,679 total workplace deaths reported in 2014.

 In terms of workplace injuries and illnesses that did not result in death, there were 3 million such incidents in the private industry sector reported to the labor department in 2014.
-Overall workplace injuries and illnesses have been on the decline in recent years, but it’s still a serious problem for the construction industry.
+Overall workplace injuries and illnesses have been on the decline in recent years, but our Fort Lauderdale construction accident lawyers know that it’s still a serious problem for the construction industry.

 While the rate of injury and illness for all private industry workers was 3.2 cases per 100 full-time workers, the rate for those in the construction industry is 3.6.
 What’s more, a significant number of these injuries are serious, resulting in days away from work and, in some instances, job transfer or restriction.